cristhianbenitez/bitmarket/README.md

-# Crypto-Coins
+# Crypto-App

-Crypto-Coins is React Web application that provides an analysis of the crypto market.
+Crypto-App is React Web application that provides an analysis of the crypto market.
 In addition to tracking price, volume, and market capitalization, and also display the information on charts.

 ### Built With